VII Balearic Meeting of European Residents and Young GPs of Ibamfic

-It is a great honor for us to invite you to the V Balearic Meeting of European Residents and Young GPs of the Ibamfic (Balearic Society of Family and Community Medicine), which will be held in Palma de Mallorca on September 15th and 16th of 2017.
+It is a great honor for us to invite you to the VII Balearic Meeting of European Residents and Young GPs of the Ibamfic (Balearic Society of Family and Community Medicine), which will be held in Palma de Mallorca on September 6th and 7th of 2019.

 One more time, assistants will be able to increase their participation in the event by sending scientific works (research, professional experiences, clinical cases...).
-The best oral communication and the best poster will be awarded with 1 inscription to the 23rd WONCA Europe Conference (Krakow, May 2018) and to the 5th VdGM Forum (Porto, January 2018), respectively.
+The best oral communication will be awarded with 1 inscription to the 25th WONCA Europe Conference (Berlin, 24th-27th June 2020).
+We received great feedbacks last year and we will introduce some suggested changes in this Balearic Meeting.

 The Meeting has been organized without the participation of the pharmaceutical industry, with a low cost format, to promote the assistance of young doctors.